Suntory Beverage & Food Europe

 Inclusive and flexible

 In France we have signed a chart of quality of work life and equal opportunities with the aim of being a great place to work.
 As part of this chart, we have different initiatives around parenthood, gender equity, well-balanced private and professional life.

 Accountable for our value chain

 Building trust means challenging ours and others’ perceptions of acceptable behaviour and always acting with respect for others.
 Our Modern Slavery Act statement sets out the steps we have taken and will continue to take to ensure that modern slavery and human trafficking are not taking place within our business or supply chains.
 Together with the SEDEX assessment, we aim to have more scrutiny and transparency throughout the supply chain, holding ourselves and others to the highest standards.

 At the heart of our Suntory values is a commitment to working with integrity and we take great pride in our reputation for always conducting business in an honest, open and fair way.
 That is why we are training our employees on compliance and other topics in order to ensure that everyone understands relevant laws and responsibilities.

 Spain is carrying out a process of changing the culture of prevention by seeking to improve the Health and Safety of its employees, focusing on the visible commitment of all hierarchical levels and the participation of all employees.
-This process is reflected in projects such as Vision ZERO, Road Safety Plan, Training in First Aid and Enjoyable Wellness (Working), which also have an impact on society.
+This process is reflected in projects such as Vision ZERO, Road Safety Plan, Training in First Aid which also have an impact on society.